Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/security_tokens/guide.en-gb.md

 ### Generating tokens with IAM

-Before generating tokens with IAM you will need to create [a Local User or a Service Account](/pages/manage_and_operate/iam/identities-management).
-Both have specificities detailed in IAM documentation.
+Before generating tokens with IAM you will need to create [a local user or a service account](/pages/manage_and_operate/iam/identities-management).
+Both have specificities detailed in the IAM documentation.
 Don't forget to attach these new identities to your [IAM Policies](/pages/manage_and_operate/observability/logs_data_platform/iam_access_management).

 #### Local Users